How to Set Equal Column Height in Elementor for FREE (All Widgets)

 • You need to have The Plus Addons for Elementor plugin installed and activated.

-• Make sure the Equal Height option is activated, to verify this visit Plus Settings → and scroll down to Plus Extras, look for Equal Height and activate.
+• Make sure the Equal Height option is activated, to verify this visit The Plus Addons → Widgets → and Search for Equal Height and activate.

 How to Set Equal Column Height in Elementor?
 [Video Tutorial]